azadbolour/programming-practices/About.md

 # Welcome to the Bay Area Programming Practices Study Group

-We are a group of developers committed to helping each other learn interesting programming concepts and practices in depth.
+We are a group of developers committed to helping each other learn timely programming concepts and practices in depth.
 We do this through reading, hacking, pairing, and dialog with fellow programmers in small sub-groups.